-Ronald Coderre American Legion District #4 re-elects Coderre PUTNAM American Legion District #4, which encompasses 13 Posts located in Windham and Tolland counties.
-Ronald P. Coderre of Mayotte-Viens the Post #13 of Putnam to another term as District Commander.
+Ronald Coderre American Legion District #4 re-elects Coderre American Legion District #4, which encompasses 13 Posts located in Windham and Tolland counties.
+Ronald P. Coderre of Mayotte-Viens Post #13 of Putnam to another term as District Commander.
 District #4, one of seven districts in the Department of - The Connecticut, is composed of more than 2,000 veterans, who have served since Dec.
 7, 1941 to the present day.
 The American re-elected Legion is the largest veteran's organization in the world with approximately two million members.
 Coderre, a U.S. Air Force veteran and 38-year member of The American Legion, will serve to June 30, 2021.

 Last year, under Coderre's leadership, District #4 was the only District in Connecticut to achieve 100 percent of its membership goal of 2,005 members, registering 2,015 members.
-Among its other successes was increasing it schol- Turn To CODERRE, page A2 Rave On concert to benefit Bradley Theater PUTNAM - The Bradley Playhouse will present Rave On in concert on Saturday, Aug.
+Among its other successes was increasing it schol- Turn To CODERRE, page A2 Rave On concert to benefit Bradley Theater Bradley Playhouse will present Rave On in concert on Saturday, Aug.
 22 and Sunday, Aug.
-The events will take 23.place outdoors in the late afternoon at Putnam's Rotary Park.
+The events will take place outdoors in the late afternoon at Putnam's Rotary Park.
 (Rain dates: Aug.
 29-30).
 The shows will benefit the Bradley, which has suspended its schedule of live performances for the remainder of 2020.
 The Bradley is grateful to Willie Bousquet, Putnam's recreation director, for leading the enthusiastic co-sponsorship by the Town of Putnam.
 For the health and safety of all, Connecticut's Phase 3 safe-distance guidelines will be followed.
 Masks must be worn to enter the concert area.
 All seats will be set up in pairs eight feet apart.
 After patrons reach their seats, masks may be removed until leaving one's seat.
 All seats will be disinfected between performances each day.
-A limited number of tickets will be sold Turn To RAVE, page A3 Preservation Grants provide financial assistance for projects that preserve historic resources, sites and other history-related projects.
-The guidelines for the grant application fit the ongoing restoration of the Cady-Copp Cottage.
-The building was gifted to the historical society many years ago with no means for upkeep of the building, let alone vital restorations needed.
-This welcomed news from DAR came with bittersweet feelings, as the late Dr. Louise Cutler Pempek wrote the grant before her passing at the suggestion of members of Deborah Avery Putnam Chapter DAR in Plainfield.
-Dr. Pempek is a direct descendent of Turn To GRANT, page A2 Photo Courtesv Exterior work on the Cady-Copp Cottage.
+A limited number of tickets will be sold Turn To RAVE, page A3 With the right financial advisor, life can be brilliant.
+What matters most to you in life?
+It's a big question.
+But it's just one of many questions I'll ask to better understand you, your goals and your dreams.
+All to help you live confidently - today and in the future.